 Mucus is a slippery substance that lubricates and protects the linings of the airways, digestive system, reproductive system, and other organs and tissues.
 In people with cystic fibrosis, the body produces mucus that is abnormally thick and sticky.
 This abnormal mucus can clog the airways, leading to severe problems with breathing and bacterial infections in the lungs.
 These infections cause chronic coughing, wheezing, and inflammation.
 Over time, mucus buildup and infections result in permanent lung damage, including the formation of scar tissue (fibrosis) and cysts in the lungs.

 Most people with cystic fibrosis also have digestive problems.
 Some affected babies have meconium ileus, a blockage of the intestine that occurs shortly after birth.
 Other digestive problems result from a buildup of thick, sticky mucus in the pancreas.
 The pancreas is an organ that produces insulin (a hormone that helps control blood sugar levels).
 It also makes enzymes that help digest food.
-In people with cystic fibrosis, mucus blocks the ducts of the pancreas, reducing the production of insulin and preventing digestive enzymes from reaching the intestines to aid digestion.
+In people with cystic fibrosis, mucus often damages the pancreas, impairing its ability to produce insulin and digestive enzymes.
 Problems with digestion can lead to diarrhea, malnutrition, poor growth, and weight loss.
 In adolescence or adulthood, a shortage of insulin can cause a form of diabetes known as cystic fibrosis-related diabetes mellitus (CFRDM).

 Cystic fibrosis used to be considered a fatal disease of childhood.
 With improved treatments and better ways to manage the disease, many people with cystic fibrosis now live well into adulthood.
 Adults with cystic fibrosis experience health problems affecting the respiratory, digestive, and reproductive systems.
 Most men with cystic fibrosis have congenital bilateral absence of the vas deferens (CBAVD), a condition in which the tubes that carry sperm (the vas deferens) are blocked by mucus and do not develop properly.
 Men with CBAVD are unable to father children (infertile) unless they undergo fertility treatment.
 Women with cystic fibrosis may experience complications in pregnancy.

-Cystic fibrosis is a common genetic disease within the Caucasian (white) population in the United States.
-The disease occurs in 1 in 2,500 to 3,500 Caucasian newborns.
+Cystic fibrosis is a common genetic disease within the white population in the United States.
+The disease occurs in 1 in 2,500 to 3,500 white newborns.
 Cystic fibrosis is less common in other ethnic groups, affecting about 1 in 17,000 African Americans and 1 in 31,000 Asian Americans.

 Mutations in the CFTR gene cause cystic fibrosis.
 The CFTR gene provides instructions for making a channel that transports negatively charged particles called chloride ions into and out of cells.
 Chloride is a component of sodium chloride, a common salt found in sweat.
 Chloride also has important functions in cells; for example, the flow of chloride ions helps control the movement of water in tissues, which is necessary for the production of thin, freely flowing mucus.